20 Sep EMERGENCY ROOF REPAIRS AND INSURANCE SCAMS

 Once you have completed your research and have decided which contractor you will be doing business with, you may then schedule the emergency tarp repairs, “but only if it is absolutely necessary.”

-However, never allow the tarp repairs to be free.
+However, “never allow tarp repairs to be free.”

-The average tarp repair should be no more then $150-$500 maximum. $500 being a large steep roof with a massive area to cover.
+Temporary tarp covering should range between $150-$1500 maximum. $1500 being a very large steep roof with a massive area to cover.

 No matter what, always demand an estimate and a paid in full receipt upon your full payment.